toughlovearena/download.toughlovearena.com/README.md

 - Windows: Download `Tough-Love-Arena-Setup-X.X.X.exe` and run it to install
   - You will see a warning the first time you install.
 This is expected.
 Windows certification is coming soon!
+  - If you want a standalone exe that won't autoupdate, download `Tough-Love-Arena-X.X.X.exe`
 - Mac: Download `Tough-Love-Arena-X.X.X.dmg`, open it, and drag Tough Love Arena into your Applications folder
   - If you have a previous version installed, replace it with the new one.
 Your settings will be preserved
 - Linux: Download `Tough-Love-Arena-X.X.X.AppImage`, [make the file executable](https://itsfoss.com/use-appimage-linux/), and then run it